 General Risk Assessment Info for Events

 There is an overarching risk assessment for the Andrew Wiles Building produced by OUES FM.
-A safety inspection and risk assessment of all departmental buildings is conducted annually by the Head of Administration and Finance and the Head of Physical Resources/Departmental Safety Officer and the OUES FM Manager.
+A safety inspection and risk assessment of all departmental buildings is conducted annually by the Head of Administration and Finance, the Director of IT and Physical Resources/Departmental Safety Officer and the OUES FM Manager.
 A report of the inspection is submitted to the University Safety Office and any issues identified rectified as appropriate.
 The assessment covers normal operations including the use of the teaching facilities etc for standard events such as special lectures, colloquia, open days, departmental parties/celebrations etc.

-Large events will typically be held in the building on St Giles.
+Large events will typically be held in the building in the mezzanine teachign space area.
 Such events are generally very low risk being similar to regular activities such as large lectures, seminars and colloquia or departmental parties (e.g. christmas party).
 Any such event must comply with the university and departmental health and safety regulations, in particular when an event is arranged this must take into account

 - Room capacities - these must never be exceeded.
-Furthermore for events for non members of the department/university (e.g. open days) further precautions should be put in place, e.g. a caretaker should be on hand to oversee entry/exit to rooms occurs in an orderly fashion and that room capacities are not exceeded.
+Furthermore for events for non members of the department/university (e.g. open days) further precautions should be put in place, e.g. a member of the FM team should be on hand to oversee entry/exit to rooms occurs in an orderly fashion and that room capacities are not exceeded.

 - Food preparation - this should be done by an approved source (this will typically be the caterers based in the building but could be an external caterer in which case they need to provide a copy of their appropriate H & S certificate).
 Alternatively food that needs no significant preparation (e.g. shop bought packet foods) can be set out with appropriate care before the event checking it is in date etc.

 - Evacuation procedures - for events such as open days where the attendees are not familiar with the department basic H & S info should be given at the beginning, e.g. making an announcement that in the event of the alarm going off people should leave the building in an orderly fashion following the green running-man symbols on the wall.
 In particular point out the fire exits at the front of the lecture theatres if these are being used, otherwise exit is generally out via the obvious visible exits but up through the core staircases rather than the main mezzanine stairs.
 It should be noted that the assembly point is then in the humanities courtyard beyond the fountain towards the road end of the courtyard.

 Should an event be planned that will differ from normal operation further risk assessment may be necessary, e.g. if any non-basic experiment or demonstration were planned.
-If in doubt consult the Head of Administration and Finance and the Head of Physical Resources/Departmental Safety Officer.
+If in doubt consult the Head of Administration and Finance and the Director of IT and Physical Resources/Departmental Safety Officer.